-Let’s face it – you’re angry and frustrated that you can’t find NCLEX-RN study guides that actually reflects the content of the National Council Licensure Examination – Registered Nurse.
+Let’s face it – you’re angry and frustrated that you can’t find NCLEX-RN review material that actually reflects the content of the National Council Licensure Examination – Registered Nurse.

-You’ve learned this the hard way in your NCLEX review.
+You may have learned this the hard way using NCLEX review guides.
 You walked into that exam room brimming with confidence, only to panic as you faced unfamiliar test content.
 Why didn’t your RN exam prep prepare you for it?
 Why did you pay hundreds for inadequate NCLEX RN review that nearly cost you your nursing dreams?

 Whether this is your first time or your fifth, you need a sure-fire guarantee you answer most of your NCLEX questions on your testing date.
 You don’t want to face the pain and humiliation of failing.
 You don’t want the expense of having to pay for more RN tests.